Skip to content

 Fresh Clam Chowder With Smoked Marrow Bone

-Argentinian-inspired restaurant OX often tops the best-of lists in the Portland food scene.
+Argentinian-inspired restaurant OX often tops best-of lists in the Portland food scene.
 James Beard Award-winning chefs Gabrielle Quiñónez and Greg Denton are the masterminds behind the unique cuisine that includes beef tongue, heart and oxtail.
 True to its name, the fresh clam chowder is made with fresh in-shell clams in a broth spiced with jalapeños and topped with green onion.
 The bone marrow is smoked, topped with toasted garlic breadcrumbs and jalapeños, and served dipped into the chowder.

 Food